 What are the Minor Challenges?

 Participants will complete at least 2 minor challenges throughout the competition.
 These are science projects that can be done at home.
-There are 2 ways to achieve this:
+A list of projects covering 12 topics will be provided after registration.

 What is the Major Challenge?